-One time, during a biology class, there was a picture of a child with a cleft lip and cleft palate.
+One time, in a biology class, there was a picture of a child with a cleft lip and cleft palate.
 Thu suddenly turned pale, her hands and feet were cold, and she fainted in the classroom because she thought of herself.
 For her, her school years were the saddest time, but Thu did not share it with her family, she just kept it to herself.

 In college, Thu learned about aesthetics and wanted to have surgery to have a normal face.
 She was introduced to Dr. Pham Thi Viet Dung, Head of the Department of Plastic Surgery - Hanoi Medical University.
 Gathering all her courage, Thu texted the doctor, explaining her difficulties.